cpj/spring-2012/03-week-three/README.md

 #Javascript.
 Gifs.

 ##animated gifs.
 We all love these.
-Does anyone not love these.
+Does anyone not love these?
 You will make three of them.
 ###Three animated gifs.
 - One of them can be anything you want.
 Do this one first. make it simple.
 - One must tell a story, must convey true information.
 - One must be large, about 1500x1500 pixels.
 You will use this later.
+Keep reading.

 For all three: you can use photos, illustrations, frames from videos, whatever.
 Focus on using your own images.